How to File LLC Taxes in Washington? (Step by Step Guide)

 Industry specific levies

-The Washington Department of Revenue also enforces industry-specific levies.
+The Washington Department of Revenue also enforces taxes tied to specific industries.

 • Motor vehicle sales/use tax